North West MRCOG Part 2 Written Course. 17th. to Saturday 22nd. January 2011.

 M20 6AA.

-Send Dr. Mulik an e-mail.
+Send Dr. McFarlane an e-mail.

 The unfortunate owner of the e-mail address is then deluged with spam.